bozonx/squidlet/doc/squidletctl.md

 ### Environment variables

-* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed
+* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed.
+  By default isn't set.

 ## Listen logs of remote host